Two-photon amplitude interferometry for precision astrometry: Two-photon amplitude interferometry

 We can write the final states which follow from the initial states listed in Equation~\eqref{eq:initial_two_sky_photons} as above, by expanding the $\create{\sigma}$'s as in Equation~\eqref{eq:sigma_1_sigma_2_def} and then modelling the beam splitters' actions as in Equation~\eqref{eq:single_beam_splitter_transforms} for the $a$ and $b$ channels and the corresponding versions for the $e$ and $f$ channels.
 The resulting final state for the case of two photons from Source~1 is:

 From this we can read off the probabilities for each of the two-photon outcomes:

-As might be expected the phase difference $\delta_1$ plays no role when the two photons are from the same source, the beam splitters just distribute the outcomes evenly to all detectors.
-The same follows for the case of two photons from Source~2, of course.
+As might be expected the phase differences $\delta_1$ and $\delta_2$ play no role when the two photons are from the same source, the beam splitters just distribute the outcomes evenly to all detectors.

 The case of one photon from each source is more interesting.
-Expanding the last line of Equation~\ref{eq:initial_two_sky_photons} and propagating through the beam splitters, the results for the probabilities are:
+Expanding the last line of Equation~\eqref{eq:initial_two_sky_photons} and propagating through the beam splitters, the results for the probabilities are:

 with the $cd$ and $gh$ outcomes having zero probability due to Hong--Ou--Mandel cancellations \cite{HOM,Nomerotski2020}, a well-known quantum effect.

 Equation~\eqref{eq:outcomes_source_12} is the analogue of Equation~\eqref{eq:prob_one_photon}, and we can see that the relative populations of two-photon outcomes $cg$ and $dh$ versus $ch$ and $dg$ will be sensitive to the difference in the phase {\em differences} experienced by the photons on their way into the two stations.
 This, in turn, is directly related to the opening angle on the sky between the two sources and so will give us access to relative astrometry information.